The Guinness Book of Records has declared Prague Castle as the largest ancient castle in the world. It’s a bit misleading, though.

 Up on a hill on the northwestern edge of central Prague, the castle is hard to miss on approach.
 Most people will get there by crossing a bridge over the Vltava River and, as you look up, you’ll see the outline of the castle drawn by the steep windowed walls of official buildings and the spires of St Vitus Cathedral rising from behind them.

 Going through the main gates, I’m struck by how crowded it is.
-I’ll be writing more about this soon, but I have found the Czech Republic to be oddly empty of tourists during the peak season – with the main exception of Prague, which seems to be ridiculously busy these days.
+I have found the Czech Republic to be oddly empty of tourists during the peak season – with the main exception of Prague, which seems to be ridiculously busy these days.
 And Prague Castle… well, it’s probably the most popular tourist site in the city.